-The program narrative should not exceed 25 doubled-spaced pages in a 12-point font with 1-inch margins and must include 4 separate sections-Description of the Issue, Project Design and Implementation Plan (including goals and objectives), Organizational Capability and Competency, and Plans for Measuring Progress and Outcomes.
-Each section is described below.
+The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and should not exceed 25 pages.
+Pages should be numbered.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.
 The following sections should be included as part of the program narrative:

 a.
-Description of the Issue

-The description of the issue must demonstrate the need for the project and provide a clear statement of how funding will support the overall success of the project and the project's value to the victims field.
+Description of the Issue: The problem statement must describe the need for the project and provide a clear statement of how funding will support the project's value to the victims field by meeting a stated goal.